cc65/cc65/libsrc/float/readme.md

   simulator for running test programs, and test changes in the compiler using our test bench, and that against a library that is known to somewhat work correctly :)
+- The default library also contains a collection of math functions (which i dubbed "softmath"), which may fill the gap until more targets have specific wrappers and/or a generic math library (in assembly) was written.
 - The default library can be overridden by linking an override file, similar to how you can use the soft80 implementation for conio.
 Right now such override files are provided for the C64 (c64-fp754kernal.o) and VIC20